ceshine/ceshine-hugo/content/post/r_dev_environ/index.md

 (This section assume you already [installed Docker in your system](https://www.docker.com/get-started), and your operating system is Unix-like.)

 The original *rocker/rstudio* image misses some system packages required by *devtools *and* tidyverse*.
-The following Dockerfile installs them for you (download and run `docker build -t &lt;image_name&gt; -f Dockerfile .`).
+The following Dockerfile installs them for you (download and run `docker build -t <image_name> -f Dockerfile .`).

 {{< gist ceshine 3b9b4ae613c57a746eb980944a014a7d >}}